THE FIRST LAST LMC FESTIVAL

 NOW AVAILABLE: Resonance magazine, volume 10 number 2.
 Edited by Caroline Kraabel and with cover photography by Richard E. Harrison, this issue is entitled Locality & Reproduction and features articles by Susan Alcorn, Joe Banks, John Butcher, Michael Chanan, Chris Cutler, Evan Eisenberg, Phil England, Sylvia Hallett, Caroline Kraabel, Michael Parsons, Sachiko M, John Tilbury, Matt Wand and Sarah Washington.
 The issue comes with an enhanced CD featuring music from Haydn, Susan Alcorn, P Sing Cho, Disinformation, John Butcher, Sylvia Hallett and John Tilbury.
 The CD also features “Hand Made”, a film by Matt Wand.
 To have us post you a copy, send seven pounds (cheques payable on a British bank) to LMC Ltd, 3.6 Lafone House, 11-13 Leathermarket Street, London SE1 3HN, UK.

 ALSO AVAILABLE: Resonance magazine, volume 10 number 1.
-Edited by Martin Williams, this issue is devoted to adventures in international radio art and perfect as 21st birthday gifts.
+Edited by Martin Williams, this issue is devoted to adventures in international radio art.
 With writing by David Bellos, Steve Beresford, David Grubbs, Mira Katbamna, Esther Leslie, Toshimaru Nakamura, David Quantick, Martin Spinelli, Sarah Washington, Chris Weaver and more.
 Plus accompanying CD of audio by ClingRadio, Sherre DeLys, David Grubbs and RLW, Elsa Justel, Georges Perec, Ergo Phizmiz, Walter Ruttmann, John Wynne and more.
 Free to LMC members, seven pounds direct from us or from all good record shops.
 To have us post you a copy, send seven pounds (cheques payable on a British bank) to LMC Ltd, 3.6 Lafone House, 11-13 Leathermarket Street, London SE1 3HN, UK.

 Resonance Supplement: Sound Art.
 Produced to coincide with the “Six Sites for Sound” exhibitions in London, curated by Dosensos.
 A beautifully designed 80pp magazine devoted to explorations of contemporary sound art.
 With articles and interviews by a dozen contributors including Anna Colin (editor), Mathias Gmachl and John Wynne.
 Plus 60 mins audio CD featuring Douglas Henderson, Michael J Schumacher, farmersmanual, o.blaat, Carl Michael von Hausswolff and Brandon Labelle.
 Free to LMC members, seven pounds direct from us or from all good record shops.
 To have us post you a copy, send seven pounds (cheques payable on a British bank) to LMC Ltd, 3.6 Lafone House, 11-13 Leathermarket Street, London SE1 3HN, UK.